Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Methods

 \subsubsection{Fermionic observables}

 Fermionic observables require more care to estimate while maintaining almost-linear scaling.
 Of particular interest are the two-point correlator (in Fourier space)

-and the superfluid (SF) density, which is defined in Appendix \ref{sec:fermionic obs}. \\ The key observation is that all fermionic observables of interest can be phrased in terms of the expectation value of the diagonal of a matrix for which it is possible to perform efficient matrix-vector multiplications, i.e., as
+and the superfluid (SF) density, which is defined in Supplementary Note 3. \\ The key observation is that all fermionic observables of interest can be phrased in terms of the expectation value of the diagonal of a matrix for which it is possible to perform efficient matrix-vector multiplications, i.e., as

 where the statistical average is taken with respect to the bosonic density for $\phi$ and where $O_\phi$ is an operator that depends on the bosonic field.
 Rather than compute the diagonal entries individually, it is more efficient to recover them simultaneously via the identity